 With the cost of higher education rising dramatically each year, should you forgo college* and instead use that money to travel the world?
-It’s one of the questions I receive a lot from graduating high school students and disenchanted college freshmen or sophomores.
-In their e-mails, they express a desire to pursue higher education but, at the moment, they aren’t sure what they want to do and would rather travel and “figure life out.”
+It’s one of the questions I receive a lot from graduating high school students and disenchanted college freshmen and sophomores.
+In their emails, they express a desire to pursue higher education, but at the moment, they aren’t sure what they want to do and would rather travel and “figure life out.”
 School doesn’t seem to be a good fit for them at the moment.

-But while everyone’s situation is different, these e-mails bring up a topic to think about: when you are young and unsure of yourself, is school worth it?
+But while everyone’s situation is different, these emails bring up a topic to think about: when you’re young and unsure of yourself, is school worth it?
 Or is it better to pursue your current interests and dreams while you work out why you want to go to school?

-I think most young people should delay school if they don’t know why they want to go there — regardless of whether it is to travel or not.
+I think most young people should delay school—regardless of whether it’s to travel—if they don’t know why they want to go.

 If you’re a driven individual, whether you go attend college or not will not necessarily be an indicator of your future success.
-Take Steve Jobs, Einstein, Mozart, Ford, Mrs. Fields, Bill Gates, Michael Dell, and Da Vinci, Walt Disney, Wolfgang Puck, Mary Kay, or Mark Zuckerberg for example – these individuals have accomplished great things without completing formal learning programs.
+Take Steve Jobs, Einstein, Mozart, Ford, Mrs. Fields, Bill Gates, Michael Dell, Da Vinci, Walt Disney, Wolfgang Puck, Mary Kay, or Mark Zuckerberg, for example—these individuals have accomplished great things without completing formal learning programs.
 Why?
 Because they were driven, smart, and understood the value of learning itself.

 One thing that has always impressed me about other countries is the prevalence of the “gap year.”
 In many Western countries, when you turn 18, you set off on a trek around the world before you head off to university.
 The idea behind this is, “Why go to school when you don’t know what you want to study?”
 I often feel like Australia and New Zealand practically kick people out when they turn 18 to go explore the world and grow up.